George Song

 So far in parts 1 and 2 of this series, we’ve learned that:

-In part 3, we’ll be looking at the most common pattern of reducers and actions that you’ll come across in documentation and online examples, and model a state chart using a reducer.
+In part 3, we’ll look at the most common pattern for reducers and actions you’ll find in documentation and online examples, and we’ll model a state chart using a reducer.

 Table of Contents